 Through a culture of encounter, this course introduces a greater awareness of compassion toward social injustices through the lens of Catholic Social Teaching and promotes justice as an integral part of one's commitment to be Christian.
-Through discussion, personal reflection, prayer, and service, students will be able to articulate that the source of Catholic Social Teaching is the Church's view of the dignity of the human person made in the image and likeness of God.
+A study of national and international non-profit organizations will be used to explore the Five Critical Concerns of the Sisters of Mercy with a special emphasis on Immigration.
+They will explore and reflect upon a variety of moral issues confronting them and be encouraged to discern how they can follow God's will, respond more fully to God's love, and live as a disciple of Jesus Christ.